Note: The links below will

 So, what language do you speak when you're on a joint U.S.-Russian space

-being part of a multi-national group - especially if you're the .
+being part of a multi-national group - especially if you're the odd

-will give on Oct 19th and 20th at in California.
+lectures on space navigation on Oct 19th and 20th at Pasadena

 (13 Oct 1984).